What is the tidal phenomenon at the Baie de Somme?

 The importance of the tide at the Bay of the Somme

-Tide, bay, Sumwater level The Somme Bay is a wonderful place to observe and study the phenomenon of the tide.
-The tide is one of the most spectacular natural phenomena that occur in the Somme Bay.
+Tide, bay, Somme, water level The Bay of the Somme is a wonderful place to observe and study the phenomenon of the tide.
+The tide is one of the most spectacular natural phenomena to occur in the Bay of the Somme.

 Indeed, this phenomenon is characterised by the fact that the water level changes constantly between high and low tides.
 These changes are caused by the gravitational force of the Moon and the Sun on the Earth.
 Their position relative to the Earth affects the movement of the oceans and seas and causes water level variations.

-The tidal phenomenon has a considerable influence on the environment of the Somme Bay.
-Changes in water levels directly affect the marine and terrestrial fauna that live there, particularly aquatic species such as fish, crustaceans and shellfish that benefit from the favourable conditions for feeding during high tides.
+The tidal phenomenon has a considerable influence on the environment of the Bay of the Somme.
+Changes in water level directly affect the marine and terrestrial fauna that live there, in particular aquatic species such as fish, crustaceans and shellfish, which benefit from favourable conditions to feed during high tides.

 In addition, this area allows humans to build ad-hoc constructions such as rafts or floating pontoons, making it a popular recreational area for its inhabitants.
 The beneficial effects of the tidal phenomenon do not end there, as this process also produces a considerable amount of fresh water from salt water.